euphonie/study-notes/Engineering Tools/Cloud/GCP/GKE.md

 #   This creates a service (representation of load blanacing)
 #   with a fixed IP address for the pods connected to a public IP
 > kubectl expose deployments ninx --port=80 --type=LoadBalancer
+# Shows service name, type, cluster-IP, External IP, port and time sin
+> kubectl get services
 ```

 A **deployment** represents a group of replicas of the same pod.
 It keeps the pods running even if a node on which some of them run fails.
 It can be used to contain a component of an application or an entire application

 A **service**, created when exposing a deployment of pods to the internet, groups a set of pods together and provides a stable endpoint for them.
 Ex.
 A public IP address managed by a network load balancer.

-This is a recommended solution for exposing deployments between applications as it usually creates and destroys pods, having each pod a uniq
+This is a recommended solution for exposing deployments between applications as it usually creates and destroys pods, having each pod an unique IP address that doesn't remain stable over time.
+An stable endpoint is then provided by a service.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDY5OTMyNzMsLTE2NDc5OTQxMzcsMz
-IyMzExNTcsLTQ3MzI2Njc3NF19
+eyJoaXN0b3J5IjpbMzE3MTA4MDE5LC0xNjQ3OTk0MTM3LDMyMj
+MxMTU3LC00NzMyNjY3NzRdfQ==
 -->